spcourse/sp1/modules/numbers/en/primes/index.md

 The same as before:

 * You are only allowed to use the concepts that are discussed in this module.
 For an overview of those concepts have a look [here](/python/en/overview).
+Note that this doesn't include lists!
+You'll learn about those after this exercise.
 * You are *not* allowed to use the `break`-statement.
 * You are *not* allowed to use the `import`-statement.